Fire Department Administrative Services

 Jeff L. Frazier, Fire Chief

-Appointed in 2008, Chief Jeff Frazier brings 38 years of fire service experience to his position as Redlands’ Fire Chief.
-Beginning his career as a volunteer firefighter for the Twentynine Palms Fire Department, Chief Frazier completed 28 years of service on the San Diego Fire Department, holding assignments in Operations, Training, Communications, Emergency Management, Human Resources and Logistics.
-While in San Diego, he was awarded four Exceptional Service Citations and a Lifesaving Citation, named “Employee of the Quarter” and recognized as the Honor Graduate of the 22nd San Diego Fire Academy.
+Appointed in 2008, Chief Jeff Frazier brings 41 years of fire service experience to his position as Redlands’ Fire Chief.
+Beginning his career as a volunteer firefighter for the Twentynine Palms Fire Department, Chief Frazier completed 28 years of service with the San Diego Fire Department, holding assignments in Operations, Training, Communications, Emergency Management, Human Resources and Logistics.
+While in San Diego, he was awarded four Exceptional Service Citations and a Lifesaving Citation, named “Employee of the Quarter”, and recognized as the Honor Graduate of the 22nd San Diego Fire Academy.

-Chief Frazier holds an Associate’s Degree in Fire Science and Liberal Studies from College of the Desert and graduated cum laude from San Diego State University with a Bachelor’s Degree in Public Administration and a certificate in Fire Protection Administration.
-Most recently, he attended California State University – Long Beach where he earned his Master’s Degree in Public Administration.
+Chief Frazier holds an Associate’s Degree in Fire Science and Liberal Studies from College of the Desert.
+He went on to attend San Diego State University where he graduated cum laude with a Bachelor’s Degree in Public Administration and a certificate in Fire Protection Administration.
+Most recently, Chief Frazier attended California State University, Long Beach, where he earned his Master’s Degree in Public Administration.

-Elected by his fellow fire chiefs, Chief Frazier currently serves as President of the Citrus Belt Fire Chiefs Association, Chairman of the CONFIRE Administrative Chiefs Committee, and San Bernardino County Operational Area Zone II Coordinator.
+Elected by his fellow fire chiefs, Chief Frazier currently serves as President of the San Bernardino County Fire Chiefs Association, Past Chairman of the CONFIRE Administrative Chiefs Committee, and San Bernardino County Operational Area Zone II Coordinator.

-In addition to his activities in the fire service, Chief Frazier is active in the community as a member of the board of directors for the Redlands Rotary Club, California Inland Empire Council of the Boy Scouts of America, and the Fire and Burn Foundation.
-He resides in Redlands, California with his wife Paula and has three daughters, Kristina, Jessica and Nicole, and a granddaughter, Kailey.
+In addition to his activities in the fire service, Chief Frazier is active in the community as a member of the board of directors for the Redlands Rotary Club, the Fire and Burn Foundation, and the Redlands Bowl Performing Arts.
+He is a member of the Redlands Sister Cities, San Bernardino Leprechaun Society, Redlands Historical Museum Association, Lincoln Memorial Association, and the University of Redlands Town and Gown.
+He resides in Redlands, California with his wife Paula, and has three daughters, Kristina, Jessica and Nicole, and a granddaughter, Kailey.